Carnitine Palmitoyltransferase Deficiency

 The condition may be diagnosed by a neurologist or geneticist.
 An infant may be diagnosed through standard newborn screening tests.

 The process to diagnose CPT deficiency starts with a medical history and a physical exam.
 Your healthcare provider will ask about your symptoms and past medical conditions.
-He or she may also ask about your family’s medical history.
+They may also ask about your family’s medical history.
 The physical exam may include a neurological exam.
-Tests may also be done, such as:
+Tests may also be done, including:

 - Blood tests.
 These are done to check the levels of acylcarnitine in the blood.
 And they check for enzymes in the blood that can show liver disease.